 - 1 cup cold water

-- Close the lid, set pressure vent to Sealing and press Pressure Cook on High for 2 minutes (YES, that’s correct).
-If making this recipe in summer, set your pressure cooker outside to keep kitchen cool.
+- Close the lid, set pressure vent to Sealing and press Pressure Cook on High or Manual for 2 minutes.

 - Serve with butter and salt.
-And my other favourite part – keep corn warm all day in Instant Pot with Keep Warm feature as nobody likes cold corn.:)
+And my other favorite part – keep corn warm all day in Instant Pot with Keep Warm feature as nobody likes cold corn.

 - Store: Leftover corn will keep in the fridge for up to 5 days in an airtight container.